-We both laughed and said they must have been mating and after reading the information at this site I am positive that is exactly what was taking place.
+We both laughed and said they must have been mating and after reading the information on this site I am positive that is exactly what was taking place.

-The information provided from this site was very helpful and interesting.
+information provided by this site was very helpful and interesting.

-We did not know that the male and female were switching out their duties on the nest.
+We did not know that the male and female were switching out their duties in the nest.